ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ## 3. Security Policy Configuration (WIP) [**[↑]**](#table-of-contents)

 ## 4. Notification (v1.5) (WIP) [**[↑]**](#table-of-contents)
 ### 4.1 Approval Notifications
 ### 4.2 Country Specific News/Notifications
 ## 5. Resource Management [**[↑]**](#table-of-contents)
 ### 5.1 Center Management
-Admin Portal allows an Administrator to manage Registration Centers the Country will have for taking Registrations of the Residents.
-Center management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Centers.
+Admin Portal allows an Administrator to manage Registration Centers the Country will setup for taking Registrations of the Residents.
+Center management includes functionalities like Viewing, Creating, Editing, Activating, Deactivating and Decommission of Centers.
 An Administrator should have the role of a Zonal Admin to do this.
 A Zonal Admin can manage only Centers under his/her administrative zone.

 #### 5.1.1 View Center
 The Admin portal allows Zonal Admin to view the list of all Registration Centers available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Registration Centers but only Active and Inactive Centers.